Atlanta Wrongful Death Lawyer

 Since insurance companies have vast experience in evaluating personal injury claims and will seek to obtain the lowest settlement possible, it is important to have a person with considerable experience dealing with insurance companies on your behalf.
 Generally, it is best to retain an attorney who regularly handles wrongful death claims and will be prepared to institute litigation on your behalf if the insurance company is unwilling to settle your claim for a fair value.

 Insurance companies are in business to make money.
 They will delay and deny your claim.
-They know malpractice cases are complicated.
-They know malpractice cases are costly.
+They know wrongful death cases are complicated.
+They know wrongful death cases are costly.

 Insurance companies will try to make your case so frustrating, time-consuming, and expensive that you want to give up.